bergo/create-video-previews/README.md

 The bash scripts generates all preview files for a directory and creates a summary metadata file `combined_index.json` at the end.

     Usage: ./createIndex.sh <directory_path>

+The variables for the generation can be adjusted at the beginning of the script.